Amilenkof/Task-tracker-bot/README.md

 # TelegrammBot
-Study project , telegramm bot reminding about task at a specified time Link for bot - https://t.me/wundervafflel_bot
+Telegramm bot reminding about task at a specified time Link for bot - https://t.me/wundervafflel_bot
 For running project need set DB PostrgreSQL and change settings from application.propeties bot can execute command "/start" - and return anwer  with greetings